jiaming-jiang/FDH-G8/README.md

 ### Data Visualization and Platform Development

 The final phase involved mapping the author's route using GeoPandas and visualizing it with Plotly and Mapbox.
 A dedicated website was created to display the interactive maps, providing a user-friendly interface for exploring the project's findings.

+## Final disclaimer

+We did not upload the final dataset with the coordinates, as they are owned by the DHLAB @ EPFL.